leogzyl/leogzyl.github.io/_posts/2022-12-26-python-single-dispatch.md

 At the time, I was doing a lot of OOP.
 I recall advocates of the Anti-IF campaign claimed something along the lines of:

-_"Every time you use an IF statement, you miss an opportunity to use polymorphism"._
+>> "Every time you write an IF statement, you miss an opportunity to use polymorphism".

 It seemed a little extreme to apply this when dealing with _any_ IF statement, though.